The Location

 Alex Edwards – Local illustrations

-Alison Perry – Beaded jewellery
+Alison Perry – Beaded Jewellry

 Anne McFadden – Fused glass

-Charlie Deeley – Wildlife Prints
+Charlie Deeley – Wildlife prints

 Emma Edwards – Silver Jewellery